vaustrup/ExoticsDiskspaceUsage/README.md

 In order for the CI to work, the following CI/CD variables have to be set in the Gitlab repository's settings:
 - ACCESS_TOKEN (for Gitlab)
 - PASSWORD (of ExoticsDiskspaceWatcher service account, for lxplus)
-- USERCERT (these are the grid credentials, currently of the Exotics disk space manager, but for security reasons hopefully credentials can be made available for the service account itself soon)
+- USERCERT (these are the grid credentials, base64-encoded, currently of the Exotics disk space manager, but for security reasons hopefully credentials can be made available for the service account itself soon)
-- USERKEY
+- USERKEY (these are the grid credentials, base64-encoded, currently of the Exotics disk space manager, but for security reasons hopefully credentials can be made available for the service account itself soon)

 ## eos.py